Sue Monk Kidd: Career

 It was adapted as a 2006 Lifetime movie of the same name starring Kim Basinger and Bruce Greenwood.

 In 2006, Firstlight, a collection of Kidd's early writings, was published in hardcover by Guideposts Books; it was published in paperback by Penguin in 2007.

 After traveling with her daughter, Ann Kidd Taylor, to sacred sites in Greece, Turkey, and France, Kidd and Taylor co-authored a memoir, Traveling with Pomegranates: A Mother-Daughter Story.
 Published by Viking in 2009, it appeared on numerous bestseller lists, including the New York Times list, and it has been published in several languages.

 Her 2014 novel The Invention of Wings is set during the antebellum period and based on the life of Sarah Grimké, a 19th-century abolitionist and women's-rights pioneer.
 The novel debuted at number one on The New York Times Best Seller list and was later selected for Oprah's Book Club 2.0.
 In April, Kidd appeared in an interview with Oprah on OWN's Super Soul Sunday episode.

 Kidd's novel The Book of Longings was published on April 21, 2020.
 It tells the fictional story of Ana, an educated woman who marries Jesus Christ.
 Her formerly privileged life changes greatly, and she is often left alone once Jesus begins his ministry.
 Kidd was inspired to consider the idea of a wife of Jesus by a Biblical hoax featured on National Geographic, explaining that "my imagination was ignited.
 I thought, if Jesus' wife ever existed, she would be the most silenced woman in Western history".
 The first 14 months of the writing process were taken up by extensive research on the period and setting, including Kidd's own travel notes on Egypt, Palestine, and Jordan.
 D. G. Martin calls it "an enriching and challenging read."

 Personal life

 Kidd is married to Sanford "Sandy" Kidd.
 The couple have two children, Bob and Ann.
 She has lived in Charleston and Mt.
 Pleasant, South Carolina, and Florida.
 She resides in North Carolina.
 Ann frequently helps with Kidd's writing as a proofreader.

+In September 2024, Kidd announced on her social media that she suffers from Parkinson's disease and had been first diagnosed with it in May 2019.